Consistent Manifold Representation for Topological Data Analysis: Continuous scaling for unweighted graphs

-In Sections \ref{TDA} and \ref{uniqueconstruction} we prove that the CkNN is the unique graph construction that provides a consistent representation of the geometry of the underlying manifold in the limit of large data.
+In Sections \ref{TDA} and \ref{uniqueconstruction} we prove that the CkNN is the unique graph construction that provides a consistent representation of the geometry of the underlying compact (or noncompact, under some technical assumptions) manifold in the limit of large data.
 An immediate consequence is the consistency of the connected components.